Accelerated Bachelor of Science in Nursing

 - A grade of 鈥淐鈥 or higher in all completed courses required for graduation.

-- Completed all pre-nursing coursework, SGRs and elective courses.
+- Completed all prenursing coursework, System General Education Requirements and elective courses.
 Students must have enough elective courses to equal 120 credits upon completion of the program.
 Elective credits must be completed before the student starts in the accelerated nursing program.
 Students may apply while prerequisite coursework is in progress as long as courses are completed before starting the first semester of the nursing program (in August in Sioux Falls or January in Rapid City), if selected for admission.

 - PSYC 101 General Psychology, three credits